kreshuklab/plant-seg/docs/chapters/getting_started/contributing.md

 ### Check Syntax with `pre-commit`

-The PlantSeg repository uses pre-commit hooks to ensure the code is correctly formatted and free of linting issues.
+The PanSeg repository uses pre-commit hooks to ensure the code is correctly formatted and free of linting issues.
 While not mandatory, it is encouraged to check your code before committing by running:

 ```bash
 pre-commit run --all-files